Chrisdw1002/Crubs-Legacy/README.md

 # Crubs-Legacy
-Crub's Legacy is a series of scripts I made over the years for Arma 3 Public Zeus.
+Crub's Legacy is a collection of scripts I made over the years for Arma 3 Public Zeus.